 Because of this, donation funded financial assistance is available for those who need help.
 In addition, donations provide funding for research into new treatments and therapies.

 Besides individual donations, many companies and businesses make generous donations to children’s hospitals.
 Not only large companies, either!
-For example, this small internet company that sells marine stereos and waterproof speakers donates often.
+For example, this internet company that sells marine stereos and waterproof speakers donates often.

 At the Primary Children’s Hospital in Salt Lake City, approximately 1 out of 9 children admitted are treated free of charge.
 During 2012 that added up to more than twelve million dollars in charitable aid.